What Is Ansible and How Do You Use It?

 Ansible Tower is the framework for controlling, securing, managing, and extending your Ansible automation.
 It’s a web-based hub that makes it easy for IT teams to maintain automation tasks.

 Tower lets you delegate automation and control permissions to users within your organization.
-It also helps standardize how automation are deployed and managed.
+It also helps standardize how automation is deployed and managed.
 Tower can also help you manage inventory, track changes, and sync with cloud sources.

 While Tower was the standard framework for some time, it’s been replaced by the automation controller in Ansible Automation Platform 2, which you can access directly from Ansible’s website.